Building an AI Browser

 What I'm Still Figuring Out

 The question I haven't answered yet is what the right use cases are.
+I'm using it for three different shapes of work and the focus isn't obvious yet.

 The other open question is adoption.
 The discovery spec only delivers value when sites implement it.
 Right now that means hand-picking sites to test with.
 At some point it either reaches critical mass or it doesn't.